 Many small business owners are hesitant to expand for financial reasons.
 An exciting part of selling products online is that you can make a big impact with small inexpensive decisions.
 You are also able to quickly see the results of those decisions.
 It’s a good idea to start small and then expand based on early feedback.

 Get a solid budget in place to measure your expenses and growth.
 At the same time, make sure you have a clear understanding of the regulations related to the physical products you plan to sell.
 Spend some time reading up on these topics online before you get intimidated by the cost.
 Selling physical products online doesn’t have to be a big investment up front, but this investment of your time can mean exponentially higher sales later.

 Selling physical products online is all about balancing your customers’ needs with your own expectations.

 Promoting and Selling Products

 The last important factor that you’ll need to consider as you start selling physical products online is marketing.
 Effectively promoting your products online is serious work with endless benefits.
 In addition to your tried and true local advertising efforts, take advantage of the Ecommerce world’s passion for content.
-Take the opportunity to educate your customers on the finer points of your industry in a blog.
+Take the opportunity to educate your customers on the finer points of your industry in a blog, then add a store to your blog for immediate sales.
 Increase your channels for customer feedback with social media.
 Tie every new digital marketing channel back to your new Ecommerce website.